christiankuhl/titanium/README.md

 * print keyboard and mouse input to the VGA text buffer
 * allocate memory on the heap and have paging working
 * enumerate PCI devices
-* Do elementary task switching.
+* do elementary task switching.

 ## Where are you going with this?